-- In a food processor, combine pumpkin, almond milk, apple cider vinegar, oat flour, sugar, maple syrup & cinnamon and combine.
+In a food processor, combine pumpkin, almond milk, apple cider vinegar, oat flour, sugar, maple syrup and cinnamon and combine.

-- To the mixture, add by hand baking soda, cornmeal, almond flour & salt and combine well.
+To the mixture, add by hand baking soda, cornmeal, almond flour and salt and combine well.

 - Let the batter sit 1 hour in the refrigerator to allow the batter to thicken, the cornmeal will absorb all the ingredients to make fluffier and thicker muffins (trust me!).

 Pour the batter into the cavities.
 Bake 30 minutes until muffins appear golden and a toothpick can be inserted cleanly in the center.